 Apache Flink is developed by an open and friendly community.
 Everybody is cordially welcome to join the community and contribute to Apache Flink.
 There are several ways to interact with the community and to contribute to Flink including asking questions, filing bug reports, proposing new features, joining discussions on the mailing lists, contributing code or documentation, improving the website, or testing release candidates.

 Please let us know if you experienced a problem with Flink and file a bug report.
-Open Flink’s JIRA and click on the blue Create button at the top.
+Open Flink’s Jira, log in if necessary, and click on the red Create button at the top.
 Please give detailed information about the problem you encountered and, if possible, add a description that helps to reproduce the problem.
 Thank you very much.

 Detailed information is also required, if you plan to contribute the improvement or feature you proposed yourself.
 Please read the Contribute code guide in this case as well.